What is long-term care (LTC)? Essentially, it is the inability to care for oneself due to a chronic (long-term) medical condition.

 Another important aspect of long term care insurance to be aware is the Long-Term Care Partnership Program.
 The long-term care partnership is a federally sponsored program that is adopted at the option of individual states as a way to encourage people to purchase private long term care insurance.

 The partnership programs allow people to keep more of their spendable assets and still qualify for the state Medicaid program if they need it.
-In short, whatever amount is spent on long term care, as part of a “partnership eligible long term care insurance policy”, would be offset against the required Medicaid “spend down requirements”.
+In short, whatever amount is spent on eligible long term care costs, based upon the receipt of policy benefits from a “partnership eligible long term care insurance policy”, would be offset against the required Medicaid “spend down requirements”.
 If you’re considering long term care insurance, check out your state’s partnership program and reciprocity rules because this can be an important part of your asset protection plan.

 Long Term Care Rider